Richard Thomas Glyn: First invasion

+using their horns of the buffalo flanking tactics.
+The British force escaped and regrouped but false alarms overnight unnerved Dartnell, who requested support from the camp.
+Dartnell's report convinced Chelmsford that the main Zulu force was near the Mangeni; in fact the 20,000-strong royal army, under joint commanders Ntshingwayo Khoza and Mavumengwana kaNdlela, was to the north at Siphezi Mountain.
+(Note: A British patrol had spotted a large Zulu army to the north of Isandlwana on 20 January but their report was dismissed by Chelmsford.)
+The Zulu commanders had contemplated marching to join Matshana at the Mangeni but realised Chelmsford had divided his force and decided to strike against the weakened British camp.
+Ntshingwayo and Mavumengwana repositioned their army close to Isandlwana over the night of 21/22 January, travelling in small groups which largely escaped the attention of British patrols.

-On the morning of 22 January Glyn accompanied Chelmsford and around half of the column on a reconnaissance in force to Mangeni, where Zulu forces had been spotted.
-Lieutenant-Colonel Henry Pulleine of the 1st Battalion of the 24th Regiment was left in command of the camp.
-Pulleine was later joined by the more senior Colonel Anthony Durnford, with additional troops.
-During Glyn's absence, a large Zulu force attacked the camp in the Battle of Isandlwana, Pulleine deployed his men in the open order tactics Glyn and Chlemsford had used in the 9th Frontier War.
-The British position was outflanked and overrun by the Zulu with few British survivors; Durnford, Pulleine and almost 600 men of the 24th Regiment were killed.
-Glyn had been sent by Chelmsford to secure the site of the next camp but he and his men were hurriedly recalled when news of the disaster reached the general.
-Chelmsford's force reached Isandlwana after the battle was over and passed the night there among the ruin of the camp and the bodies of the dead.
-The force reached the supply base at Rorke's Drift, which a small British garrison of the 24th Regiment had successfully defended against a Zulu attack, the next day.
+On the morning of 22 January, Glyn accompanied Chelmsford and around half of the column (including six companies of the 2nd Battalion of the 24th Regiment) to the Mangeni to support Dartnell.
+Lieutenant-Colonel Henry Pulleine, of the 1st Battalion of the 24th Regiment, was left in command of the camp with five companies of his troops and one from the 2nd Battalion.
+(Note: The rest of the regiment was on garrison duty: the remaining company of the 2nd Battalion was posted to Rorke's Drift and two companies of the 1st Battalion were at nearby Helpmekaar.)
+Pulleine was later joined by the more senior Colonel Anthony Durnford, who arrived with additional troops.
+During Glyn's absence, the Zulu royal army attacked the camp at the Battle of Isandlwana.
+Pulleine deployed his troops in the open order tactics Glyn and Chelmsford had used in the 9th Frontier War.
+The British position was outflanked by the Zulu horn tactics.
+The camp was overrun and most of the defenders killed, including Durnford, Pulleine and almost 600 soldiers of the 24th Regiment.
+Glyn was sent by Chelmsford to secure the site of the next camp near Mangeni Falls, but he and his troops were hurriedly recalled when news of the disaster reached the general.
+Chelmsford's force reached Isandlwana after the battle was over and passed the night there; fear of a Zulu attack required the soldiers to remain awake in a defensive square all night and prevented the burial of the dead.
+The next day, the force reached Rorke's Drift which a small British garrison of one company of the 2nd Battalion of the 24th Regiment had successfully defended against a Zulu attack.